archway-network/archway-docs/docs/overview/about.md

 - [Share of inflationary rewards](#inflation)
 - [Smart contract fees (optional)](#smart-contract-fees)

-Archway allows each dapp developer and their community to configure how the rewards are managed and distributed.
+Archway allows each dapp developer and their community to configure how rewards are managed and distributed.
 When a contract is instantiated, the dapp creator specifies an `owner` address where all fees and rewards are automatically deposited.
-This target address can be the creator's address, a multisig, or an address that is controlled by a separate custom contract.
+This target address can be the creator's address, a multisig address, or an address that is controlled by a separate custom contract.
 Ownership can then be transferred to a new address as needed.
 Ownership transfer requires only the signature of the previous owner.

 <!-- Economics : Gas Rebates -->